BBVA/kapow/spec/README.md

 ## Design Principles

+* We reuse conventions of well-established software projects, such as Docker.
 * All requests and responses will leverage JSON as the data encoding method.
 * The API calls responses will have two distinct parts:
   * The HTTP status code (e.g., `400`, which is a bad request).
 The target